We are now ready to replace the emulated RAN with physical gNBs and

 and there is no reason to include nodes in the

-customized for running physical 5G radios, which is easy to do:
+customized for running physical 5G radios.
+This is easy to do:

-the same L2 network as the Aether cluster.
-In our running example,
+is on the same L2 network as the Aether cluster.
+In our running

 core section of